Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 | 1000 | 803 |

-When adequate soil cover is unavailable to prevent flotation, one of two anchorage methods may be used:
+Where adequate soil cover cannot be provided to prevent flotation, one of two anchorage methods may be used:

-Commercially available screw anchors with transverse strap maintain pipe embedment grade and alignment.
+Commercial helical screw anchors with a transverse strap beam maintain pipe embedment grade and alignment under buoyant uplift.

-Due to the light weight and user-friendly push-fit jointing procedure (no welding at site is necessary), assembly at ground level and subsequent lowering of the assembled pipe segment — preferably from manhole to manhole — by manual means with simple tools and tackle is recommended.
-If site conditions do not permit this methodology, individual pipes should be lowered into the trench manually or with simple equipment depending on pipe size and trench conditions.
+Owing to the light weight and user-friendly push-fit jointing of DWC PE pipe (no on-site welding is required), assembly at ground level and subsequent lowering of the assembled pipe segment — preferably from manhole to manhole — by manual means with simple tools and tackle is recommended.
+Where site conditions do not permit this method, individual pipes shall be lowered into the trench manually or with simple equipment, depending on pipe size and trench conditions.

-Various push-fit jointing methods are used, including the use of on-line or off-line regular couplers over spigots.
-The molded on-line coupler or separately manufactured off-line coupler has an internal surface with profiles/ribs for insertion onto the non-coupler end of the next pipe.
+Various push-fit jointing methods are used, including on-line or off-line couplers fitted over spigot ends.
+The moulded on-line coupler — or separately manufactured off-line coupler — has an internal surface profiled with ribs to receive the non-coupler end of the next pipe.

-On the first valley segment of the corrugated pipe end (destined to receive the coupler end), one rubber sealing ring shall be fitted tightly, over which the coupler is rolled on manually with simple indigenous tools and tackles.
+On the first valley of the corrugated spigot end (the end destined to receive the coupler), one rubber sealing ring shall be fitted snugly.
+The coupler is then rolled on manually using simple tools and tackle.
 This provides sufficient gripping lock and a leak-proof joint.

-The capability to install pipe in a slightly curved line may allow a sewerage or drainage system to follow bends along roads or avoid existing utility lines without fittings or manholes.
-Curvature, if imperative, shall be established only at the joint location.
+The capability to install pipe in a slightly curved line allows a sewerage or drainage system to follow road bends or to avoid existing utilities, without fittings or manholes.
+Curvature, where required, shall be established only at joint locations.
 Depending on the jointing system, a few degrees of angular misalignment can be obtained while maintaining joint integrity.
-If the required misalignment is insufficient, the pipe can be cut into shorter sections and rejoined, or a fitting can be used.
+If the required misalignment is insufficient, the pipe can be cut into shorter sections and rejoined, or a fitting may be used.

 DWC PE pipe is easy to cut with a hand saw or similar tool.
-For pipe to be connected to a manhole or catch basin, the cut should be made in the corrugation valley.
-If pipe is cut to rejoin to another length, an off-line coupler and rubber sealing ring must be used to ensure optimal joint performance.
+For pipe to be connected to a manhole or catch basin, the cut shall be made in the corrugation valley.
+If pipe is cut to rejoin to another length, an off-line coupler and rubber sealing ring shall be used to ensure optimal joint performance.

 The 'Backfill Envelope' encompasses the bedding, haunching and remaining backfill zones surrounding the pipe.
 It is the critical structural element that distributes loads and maintains pipe geometry throughout the service life of the installation.

-The haunching area provides the majority of resistance against soil overburden and live (traffic) loadings.
-Backfill should be shovelled and knifed under the pipe, taking care to fill all voids.
-Compaction should be conducted uniformly on each side of the pipe in layers or lifts without disturbing pipe alignment.
+The haunching area provides the majority of resistance against soil overburden and live (traffic) loads.
+Backfill shall be shovelled and knifed under the pipe, taking care to fill all voids.
+Compaction shall be conducted uniformly on each side of the pipe in layers, without disturbing pipe alignment.
 'Backfill Envelope' construction continues from bedding level up to the pipe springline.

-This area extends from the pipe springline to a minimum of 0.15 m above the pipe crown.
-It should be placed and compacted in layers.
-Mechanical compactors must not be applied directly on the pipe.
+This zone extends from the pipe springline to a minimum of 0.15 m above the pipe crown.
+It shall be placed and compacted in layers.
+Mechanical compactors shall not be applied directly on the pipe.

-Compaction must not alter pipe alignment.
-Two standard methods:
+Compaction shall not alter pipe alignment.
+Two standard methods are recognised:

-Heavy construction vehicles can impose unanticipated loads on pipe with less than 1 m of cover.
-The preferred solution is to route construction traffic around the pipe.
-If this is not possible, additional compacted soil should be mounded over the pipe to achieve at least 1 m of cover at the pipe crown.
+Heavy construction vehicles can impose unanticipated loads on a pipe with less than 1 m of cover.
+The preferred solution is to route construction traffic away from the pipe.
+Where this is not possible, additional compacted soil shall be mounded over the pipe to achieve at least 1 m of cover at the pipe crown.

-Pipe installation, like any other engineered system, benefits from frequent inspections to ensure it is installed according to specification.
-Improperly installed flexible pipe can often be detected by simple visual inspection made soon after installation, before the pipe is put into service.
-Closed-circuit television (CCTV) can be used for pipes inaccessible due to small diameter or safety hazards.
+Pipe installations, like any engineered system, benefit from frequent inspections to confirm that work has been done to specification.
+Improperly installed flexible pipe can often be detected by simple visual inspection soon after installation, before the pipe is put into service.
+Closed-circuit television (CCTV) inspection can be used for pipes that are inaccessible due to small diameter or safety hazards.

-The internationally adopted Structural Design Method for Corrugated Polyethylene Pipe limits the initial deflection (at conclusion of 'Backfill Envelope' construction and subsequent backfilling) to 8.0% of the base diameter.
+The internationally adopted Structural Design Method for Corrugated Polyethylene Pipe limits initial deflection — measured at the conclusion of 'Backfill Envelope' construction and subsequent backfilling — to 8.0% of the base diameter.
 A visual or CCTV inspection is generally all that is required to confirm installation quality.

-Each section of DWC PE pipe sewer shall be tested for water tightness preferably between manholes.
+Each section of DWC PE sewer shall be tested for water-tightness, preferably between manholes.

 Pipes can usually be handled manually.
-For very large sizes, padded straps and hoisting equipment are required.
+For larger sizes, padded straps and hoisting equipment are required.
 Never drop, drag or climb on stockpiled pipes.
 Maximum stack height: 2.0 m.

 Place and compact in uniform layers on either side of the pipe.
 Extend at least 0.15 m above pipe crown.
 Never apply mechanical compaction equipment directly on the pipe.